pymor/pymor/docs/source/technical_overview.rst

     |apply2| method.
 A functional in pyMOR is simply an operator with
     `NumpyVectorSpace(1)` as |range|.
 Dually, a vector-like operator is an operator with `NumpyVectorSpace(1)` as |source|.
-Such vector-like operators are used in pyMOR to represent |Parameter| dependent vectors such as the initial data of an |InstationaryModel|.
+Such vector-like operators are used in pyMOR to represent |Parameter|-dependent vectors such as the initial data of an |InstationaryModel|.
 For linear functionals and vector-like operators, the |as_vector| method can be called to obtain a vector representation of the operator as a |VectorArray| of length 1.